 - Available as a programmable circuit board.
 Besides, it also offers an integrated development environment or software to program on a desktop computer.

-- You can write the code on your laptop and then can upload it on to the physical unit, which is really helpful for the developers to work.
+- You can write the code on your laptop and then upload it to the physical unit, which helps the developers work.

 11. Le Potato

-Can be considered as one of the best single board computers that can easily compete with Raspberry Pie.
-The market price started from $35 and backed with an Amlogic quad-core A53 S905X processor that can be clocked up to 2GHz.
+It can be considered one of the best single board computers that can easily compete with Raspberry Pie.
+The market price started from $35 and was backed with an Amlogic quad-core A53 S905X processor that can be clocked up to 2GHz.
 The manufacturer is currently working on adding more features to the upcoming boards.